Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 1. Go to the `server` directory of the cloned repo.
 1. Copy the `.env.example` file, and create a new file named `.env`.
+### 3. Configuring and running the server
-1. If your PostgreSQL server uses SSL (like the IBM Cloud version), then create a file to hold the SSL certificate.
-For the IBM Cloud version of PostgreSQL, it is shown in the `certificate: certificate_base64` attribute of the service credential you obtained in [Step 1](#1-Provision-a-Postgres-instance).
+1. If your PostgreSQL server uses SSL (like the IBM Cloud version), then create a file named `cert.pem` to hold the SSL certificate.
+For the IBM Cloud version of PostgreSQL, it is shown in the `certificate: certificate_base64` attribute of the service credential you obtained in [Step 1](https://github.com/Call-for-Code-for-Racial-Justice/Truth-Loop#1-Provision-a-Postgres-instance).
 Copy the raw contents of this attribute into the file you have created.

-1. Update the newly created `.env` file and update the `DB_HOST`, `DB_USERNAME`, `DB_PASSWORD`, `DB_PORT` and `DB_DATABASE_NAME` with the values from the credentials you obtained in [Step 1](#1-Provision-a-PostgreSQL-instance).
+1. Update the newly created `.env` file and update the `DB_HOST`, `DB_USERNAME`, `DB_PASSWORD`, `DB_PORT` and `DB_DATABASE_NAME` with the values from the credentials you obtained in [Step 1](https://github.com/Call-for-Code-for-Racial-Justice/Truth-Loop#1-Provision-a-PostgreSQL-instance).
 If you created a certificate file in the previous action, then also update the `DB_CERTFILE` with the location of this file (relative to the `server` directory).
+For example, `DB_CERTFILE=./cert.pem`.
-1. Also update the `CMS_USERNAME`, `CMS_PASSWORD`, `CLIENT_ID` and `CLIENT_SECRET` with the values from creating your instance of Watson Media, from [Step 2](#2-Set-up-an-instance-of-Watson-Media).
+1. Also update the `CMS_USERNAME`, `CMS_PASSWORD`, `CLIENT_ID` and `CLIENT_SECRET` with the values from creating your instance of Watson Media, from [Step 2](https://github.com/Call-for-Code-for-Racial-Justice/Truth-Loop#2-Set-up-an-instance-of-Watson-Media).

  1. Prepare to initialize the database with the correct tables.
-Scripts are provided that do this using the `psql` cli, which is recommended that you install.
-On macOS, for instance, you can do this with the brew command:
+Scripts are provided that do this using the  `psql`  CLI, which is recommended that you install:
+	- macOS:
         -   `brew install libpq`
         -   You may also like to link the  `psql`  command to you local bin directory with brew  `link --force libpq`

+	- Windows:
+        - Download PostgreSQL for Windows [here]. (https://www.postgresql.org/download/windows/)
+        - You will also need to add the path to your PostgreSQL bin directory to your PATH variable in order for the CLI to work.

 1. To initialize the tables, you can use the `./psql_create_tables.sh` script
 1. If you would like to install sample data into the database for testing, then use the `./psql_refresh_sample_data.sh` script